scoder/lupa/README.rst

 to indexing.
 To decide which Python protocol to use for Lua wrapped objects, Lupa employs a simple heuristic.

-Pratically all Python objects allow attribute access, so if the object also has a ``__getitem__`` method, it is preferred when turning it into an indexable Lua object.
+Practically all Python objects allow attribute access, so if the object also has a ``__getitem__`` method, it is preferred when turning it into an indexable Lua object.
 Otherwise, it becomes a simple object that uses attribute access for indexing from inside Lua.